 Automated driving is the future.
 It is going to change transport, traffic, our cities and our environment.
 It will change the way we live.
 But there are also hurdles and questions.
 It seems a confusing mix of innovation and application.

-You learn everything you need to know about automated shuttle systems to come to well considered plans and decisions.
-You get to know which tools you can use for evaluation of automated driving shuttles and their use in practical cases.
+You will learn everything you need to know about automated shuttle systems as part of the mobility and public transport of the future, in order to arrive at well-considered plans and decisions.
+You will learn which tools you can use for the evaluation of automated shuttles and their use in practical cases.

 In this course, the following questions are treated:

-This course is meant for planners and decision makers in public and private organisations, who want to know if, how and when to incorporate automated shuttle systems in their development plans.
+This course is meant for planners and decision makers in public and private organisations, who want to know if, how and when to incorporate automated shuttle systems in their development plans for accessibility and/or target group transport.
 Urban planners, facility managers (of e.g. hospitals, (air)ports, business parks, campuses), mobility managers, public transport operators, transport strategists, politicians and all others who are professionally interested in automated shuttle systems.

 |Trainer:||Dhr.
 Ir.
 J. Veenis (The Future Mobility Network)|